Products in double categories, revisited: Review of the family construction

 \section{Review of the family construction}

 In this expository section, we review the family construction, or free coproduct completion, of a category, as we will develop the family construction for double categories in analogy with it.
 Much is known about the category of families in a given category, which enjoys surprisingly many properties besides simply being the free coproduct completion.
-Notable references for these properties include the papers \cite{carboni1995,hu1995,adamek2020}.
+Notable references for these properties include the papers \citep{carboni1995,hu1995,adamek2020}.
+The category of families apparently originates with Bénabou's study of the foundations of naive category theory \citep[\S{3.3}]{benabou1985}.

 The family construction can be defined as the Grothendieck construction of a restricted representable functor.
 Given the simplicity of the category of families, this may seem a circuitous route but it has the advantage of immediately exhibiting the fibered structure of families.
 More to the point, it will motivate an analogous approach to families in double categories.